 Miss Pinetress Hostel is probably the cheapest accommodation in Koror but also one of the highest rated accommodations in Palau.
 They offer dormitory beds for US$40+ and private rooms.
 They offer a communal kitchen and a shared lounge with TV.
 The hostel is also walking distance from malls and dining options.
 To check their latest rates, click here.

 Danilos Inn offers a bang for your buck for its affordable rates.
 Starting at US$45 a night, you can get a private studio for a single person or 2 people from US$65 onwards.
 They also offer pool and mini kitchens in some units.
 The property is just a 4-minute walk from the beach.
 To check their latest rates, click here.

 Garden Palace Downtown Koror is a lovely hotel in Koror.
 Rated as exceptional by hundreds of guests, this hotel boasts for massive rooms and great service.
 It is not a beach front property but they offer stunning views of their private garden.
 To check their latest rates, click here.

 Palau Vacation Hotel is another mid-range hotel in Koror.
-Only 1-minute from the beach, this hotel boasts sitting areas that either face the stunning ocean or the mountains.
-They also offer wellness center, restaurants and bars.
+Only 1-minute from the beach, this hotel boasts sitting areas that either faces the stunning ocean or the mountains.
+They also offer a wellness center, restaurants, and bars.
 To check their latest rates, click here.

 Luxury Accommodation in Palau